komalrani-user/MSc-Bioinformatics/README.md

 **Genomics and Next Generation Sequencing:**
 DEG & Pathway Analysis
 1. Identifying Differentially expressed genes between sensitive vs resistant samples.
-2. Identifying KEGG pathways that are up-or down-regulated in sensitive samples and in the samples demonstrating resistance.
+2. Identifying KEGG pathways that are up- or down-regulated in sensitive samples and in the samples demonstrating resistance.
 3. Identifying important genes and pathways.

 **Data Analytics & Statistical Machine Learning:**